pat-riley/riley-io/README.md

 ## Things to remember
-I've changed the `$grid-columns` variable to 16 in the bootstrap because it wouldn't let me override it in the layouts
+I've changed the `$grid-columns` variable to 16 in the bootstrap because it wouldn't let me override it in the layouts Same with the max width of the container

+I've manually added jasons bootstrap-breakpointify because bower wasn't installing it correctly